-If a patient has a more severe astigmatism, they may be a better candidate for PRK.
-During PRK, the cornea is not reshaped, meaning corneal thickness is not a factor.
-Instead, a flap is created.
+If a patient has more severe astigmatism, they may be a better candidate for PRK.
+During PRK, the cornea is permanently reshaped.
+This is almost identical to the process that’s followed during LASIK.

-Then the epithelium, which is the outer layer of the cornea, is completely removed.
-After epithelium removal, the flap gets placed back down to heal naturally.
+Instead, the cornea is first reshaped and then the epithelium, which is the outer layer of the cornea, is completely removed.
+After epithelium removal, it will regenerate and heal on its own.